2025 Tours

 Seated on a hilltop in Upstate West Point, NY, with commanding views of the Hudson River and the United States Military Academy, The Historic Thayer Hotel at West Point has been a national treasure since opening in 1926.
 Visited by past U.S. Presidents, international leaders and celebrities alike, this hotel is like no other in the world.
 Come and discover a captivating blend of over 200 years of military history combined with a full array of modern comforts and amenities.
 Discover one of the most legendary hotels, where the grand history and traditions of the United States Military Academy meet modern elegance and comfort.

-Pride of the Hudson
+Hudson River Cruise – aboard the Pride of the Hudson

 Cruise through the majestic Hudson Highlands aboard the luxurious Pride of the Hudson on the Hudson River.
 The adventure begins at Pride’s Landing in Newburgh, NY and your captain will narrate the sights along the way.
 From the ship see: Bannerman’s Island, Cold Spring, Storm King Mountain, Breakneck Mountain, and West Point.
-(Please note: The Pride of the Hudson is not handicap accessible.)

 Price subject to change